 The show was broadcast from Freight & Salvage Coffeehouse, which not surprisingly is a warehouse that was converted into a performance space in the 1960s.
 West Coast Live broadcasts from there pretty regularly.

 Fortunately, the person who interviewed me-- he's one of the show's regulars, and a terrific pianist-- had read the book and had lots of excellent questions.
-Actually, they were more like introductions to the book's high points: each one qued up some important idea-- embodiment, multitasking, meditation, and so on.
+Actually, they were more like introductions to the book's high points: each one gave me a chance to talk about some important idea-- embodiment, multitasking, meditation, and so on.

 I find that talking about the book in this format is a challenge, but one I'm starting to figure out and am slowly getting better at.
 The first thing you have to recognize is that while the book is the reason you're on the show, doing good radio interviews absolutely require different skills than writing.
 In ordinary conversation, I tend to give very long answers to questions: I start talking, edit and revise myself as I go along, talk about the evidence and cases, and throw in asides or looks down interesting intellectual alleys.